-Get in-depth discussions on the latest in GI and hepatology, endoscopy and practice management when you attend one or more of the optional Friday courses.
-Four courses are offered: two, half-day courses, GI Pathology and Imaging Course and What’s New in GI Pharmacology Course; and two, full-day courses, Practice Management Course and the WGO-ASGE Endoscopy Course.
+Receive in-depth updates on the latest in GI and hepatology, endoscopy, and practice management when you attend one or more of the optional Friday courses.
+Four courses are offered: two half-day courses, the GI Pathophysiology Course and the What’s New in GI Pharmacology Course; and two full-day courses, the Practice Management Course and the ASGE Endoscopy Course.

 Attending the Postgraduate Course?
-Register for GI Pathology and Imaging and What’s New in GI Pharmacology and save up to 10 percent!
-The GI Pathology and Imaging Course and What’s New in GI Pharmacology Course, and the Postgraduate Course make up the Three-day Clinical Review, your comprehensive clinical update.
+Register for the GI Pathophysiology and the What’s New in GI Pharmacology Courses and save up to 10 percent!
+The GI Pathophysiology Course, the What’s New in GI Pharmacology Course, along with the Postgraduate Course make up the Three-Day Clinical Review, your comprehensive clinical update.

 Course Directors: Brooks D. Cash, MD, FACG, and William D. Chey, MD, FACG

-Experts define and describe the use and management of new pharmacological therapies as well as updates in current pharmacological treatment options for a variety of GI disorders during the What’s New in GI Pharmacology Course.
+Experts will define and describe the use and management of new pharmacological therapies as well as provide updates on current pharmacological treatment options for a variety of GI disorders during the What’s New in GI Pharmacology Course.

-Part of the Three-day Clinical Review—Save up to 10% when you register for the Three-day Clinical Review!
+Save up to 10% when you register for the Three-Day Clinical Review!